CarmelaSuico/Mini-Car-game/README.md

 Good Day Sir,
-In order to access or make the mini car game work, is by adding all the pictures in a folder called "pics".
+In order to access or make the mini car game work, is by adding all the pictures in a folder called "pic".